Operational Excellence Advisor NZ

 What you can expect in the role:

-Effectively deliver the initiatives into store, pivoting when opportunities for improvement can be made, and challenging themselves and support office teams to work at pace.

-Drive a strong “Operational excellence” attitude in the team and across the broader organisation.
+Influence a performance mindset within M&C: Liaise with peers to implement strategic initiatives the drive operational targets & a strong “Operational excellence” mentality in the team and across the broader organisation.
 To be the very best

 What we would like to see you bring: